-This was originally given as a talk at Cal Folger Day’s Nonfiction Nite in Dublin.
+This was originally given as a talk at Cal Folger Day’s Nonfiction Nite in Dublin on 3 July 2016.

 My first response to the referendum result was shock.
 London, where I live, voted for Remain—as did almost everyone I know—and yet the majority of the country voted to Leave.
 My thoughts turned to social media.
 A community should contain a plurality of views, but social media filters out dissenting opinion, creating these insular back-slapping little bubbles.
 Psychologically, as Claude Steele said in the 1980s, we have a tendency to use new information to reinforce our prior sense of self.
 The information we scroll through on Facebook rarely challenges us—not in the way real people do.
 Instead, it offers a warm bath of self-affirmation.
 But the referendum made another reality painfully clear: the UK is divided along boundaries of geography, class, age and ethnicity.
 And the most tragic thing is this: if we can’t even see it, what can we do?

 The response among many of my friends loosely followed the Kübler-Ross model of grief: first there was denial, then anger, then bargaining and depression, but precious little acceptance.
 People said they weren’t British anymore; they were ashamed of their country; they were leaving.
 Some called for London to leave the UK.
 They poured scorn on the “uneducated bigots” who voted Leave and railed against the fact that older people—in a last angry swipe before kicking the bucket—had mainly voted Leave.
 And that was the nice stuff.